pyscf/gpu4pyscf/README.md

 --------

 > [!NOTE]
-> The compiled binary packages support compute capability 7.0 and later (Volta and later, such as Tesla V100, RTX 20 series and later).
+> The compiled binary packages support compute capability 6.0 and later (Pascal and later, such as Tesla P100, RTX 10 series and later).
 For older GPUs (GTX 10**, Tesla P100), please compile the package with the source code as follows.

 Run ```nvidia-smi``` in your terminal to check the installed CUDA version.